javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 ## How to start it

-The OCDB client has been installed in to a so-called conda environment.
+The OCDB client has been installed into a so-called conda environment.
 In order to start it you will always have to activate that envrionment using the following command:

 __Linux__: